James-Leste/git-counter/README.md

 ## Intro

-@git-counter is a self-used tool that records and analyzes all the Git commands you have run on your machine and provides a rank list
+@git-counter is a self-used tool that records and analyzes all the Git commands you have run on your machine and generates data insight.

 ## Ask yourself before using git-counter